 9. Give Low Ratings (At First)

-More than two stars during the first round discourages people entering a design competition as they feel they don’t have a chance of winning.
+More than two stars during the first round discourages people entering a design contesta s they feel they don’t have a chance of winning.

-Again, this strategy worked as lots of people entered my competition close to the various deadlines.
+Again, this strategy worked as lots of people entered my contest close to the various deadlines.

 10. Don’t Pick Winners Till The Deadline Expires

 During my design contest, the most original book covers were submitted close to the deadline.